bradenbest/balance/installer/README.md

 Build instructions
 -

-1. go to the trunk and run `make`
+Go to the trunk and run `make`

     $ make

-2. move the generated binary file `balance` to /installer/build
+Move the generated binary file `balance` to /installer/build

     $ mv balance installer/build/

-3. package up `/installer` directory as a tar.gz and a .zip
+Package up `/installer` directory as a tar.gz and a .zip

     $ tar zcf installer.tar.gz installer/
     $ zip installer.zip installer/* installer/build/*

-4. Upload the resulting .zip and .tar.gz using the release feature.
+Upload the resulting .zip and .tar.gz using the release feature.
 Format of release should be as follows:

     Tag version: [version]